 Learning at all memory-1 histories.
 So far, we have restricted learning to the initial round, and kept behavior at non-initial rounds constant, both across time and treatments.
-To relax this and allow learning at all memory-1 histories, we track experience $e_i(h,t)$ at each memory-1 history h, where t is now a time variable running over all rounds and all supergames.
+To relax this and allow learning at all memory-1 histories, we track experience $e_i(h, t)$ at each memory-1 history h, where t is now a time variable running over all rounds and all supergames.

 The intuition behind this model is similar to the intuition for the IRL-SG.
-If a player choose action a at memory-1 history h, she is more likely to choose a the next time she observes h if it lead to a good outcome, and less likely if it lead to bad outcome.
+If a player chose action a at memory-1 history h, she is more likely to choose a the next time she observes h if it lead to a good outcome, and less likely if it lead to bad outcome.
+However, since the final outcome of an action is not known until the supergame is over, the cooperation probabilities are only updated at the beginning of each supergame.
 To define good or bad outcomes, we let $V_i(t)$ be the total payoff from time t to the end of the corresponding supergame.
 If a player cooperated after a CD history in round 3 in a supergame, and both players ended up cooperating in the remaining two rounds of that supergame, the corresponding $V_i(t)$ is 2.
 This is independent of the payoffs in earlier rounds in that supergame.
 Furthermore, since $V_i(t)$ is not known before the supergame has ended, we only consider learning across supergames.